What is the Team-Lead-in-Training Position (TLTP)?

-Underdeveloped: The candidate exhausts him or herself by doing a lot of minor things that could have been delegated to any of the team members, the candidate delegates a task but gives insufficient instructions, or the candidate doesn’t monitor how the delegated tasks are being executed.
+Underdeveloped: The candidate exhausts themself by doing a lot of minor things that could have been delegated to any of the team members, the candidate delegates a task but gives insufficient instructions, or the candidate doesn’t monitor how the delegated tasks are being executed.

 Adequate: The candidate delegates some tasks but micromanages or doesn’t notice that some elements are being performed suboptimally.

-Very Good: The candidate strikes the right balance of instructing, delegating, and monitoring his or her team members, leading to constructive cooperation and a sense of fulfillment for the team members, while the tournament integrity is maintained.
+Very Good: The candidate strikes the right balance of instructing, delegating, and monitoring their team members, leading to constructive cooperation and a sense of fulfillment for the team members, while the tournament integrity is maintained.

-Exceptional: The candidate strikes a perfect balance of instructing, delegating, and monitoring his or her team members, leading to constructive cooperation and a sense of fulfillment for the team members, while the tournament integrity and efficiency are maintained.
+Exceptional: The candidate strikes a perfect balance of instructing, delegating, and monitoring their team members, leading to constructive cooperation and a sense of fulfillment for the team members, while the tournament integrity and efficiency are maintained.

 Event overview and feedback

 The ability to see the global picture of the event, detect deficiencies and suggest improvements.
-A good Team Leader sees more than just his or her own team, he or she sees how the other teams and judges are doing and where they may need help or advice.
+A good Team Leader sees more than just their own team, they see how the other teams and judges are doing and where they may need help or advice.